Systematic & Applied Acarology

 Presentation

 All manuscripts must be in English.
 Authors should make sure that the manuscript is written in good and concise English.
 A manuscript must start with a concise title followed by the name(s) and address(es) of the author(s).
-An abstract of no more than 500 words should be included before the text.
+An abstract of no more than 500 words should be included before the text for articles and reviews.
 Up to 6 key words should be provided.
 Headings such as Introduction, Materials and methods, Results, Discussion, Acknowledgements, and References may be used.
 The text is followed by tables, appendices (if any), figure captions, and figures, all of which must be numbered consecutively.
 Scientific names with authors should be given when names of any animals are first mentioned.
-Manuscripts should be double spaced with at least 2 cm margins.

 Systematic manuscript